lainchan/lainchan/README.md

 4. [PHP GD](http://www.php.net/manual/en/intro.image.php)
 5. [PHP PDO](http://www.php.net/manual/en/intro.pdo.php)

-We try to make sure vichan is compatible with all major web servers and operating systems. vichan does not include an Apache ```.htaccess``` file nor does it need one.
+We try to make sure lainchan is compatible with all major web servers and operating systems. lainchan does not include an Apache ```.htaccess``` file nor does it need one.

 ### Recommended